Jump to section

 Although lantana originated in Central America, it can now be found in Florida, Georgia, North Carolina, and South Carolina.
 In these states, reports of lantana poisoning are common in areas where the plant grows wild.
-Lantana of the Verbenaceae family is a beautiful flowering plant that may be yellow, orange, red, or blue and white.
+Lantana of the Verbenaceae family is a beautiful flowering plant that may be yellow, orange, red, purple or white.
 Some lantana produce blue-black berries, which are the most toxic part of the plant.
 Unfortunately, the mortality rate is high in the more serious cases.
 If you think your dog may have eaten any part of a lantana plant, see a veterinary medical professional immediately even if you have not noticed any symptoms, as this is a life-threatening emergency.

 Lantana Poisoning Average Cost